Fazlul Karim (lawyer): Personal life

 He was the first Muslim graduate in the Cox's Bazar district.
 At the age of thirty, Fazlul married Nazmunnisa Chowdhurani, elder daughter of Zamindar Akbar Ahmed Chowdhury and granddaughter of Kiwk Zamindar Fazal Karim Chowdhury of Manikpur, Chakaria, Cox's Bazar in 1935.
 She gave birth to their four sons — Murad B.Z.
 Karim (an accountant), Brigadier General Khaled A. Karim (Ex-Director Army Signals), Flying Officer Shaheed Waleed Ehsanul Karim, and Zaid N. Karim.
 He had suffered for sheltering the Bangladesh Mukti Bahini at his home during the Bangladesh Liberation War of 1971.
 His wife used to supply flags for the Mukti Bahini.
-On 24 May 1986, Captain Advocate Fazlul Karim died at the age of 81 years in his Jamal Khan Road residence at Chittagong.
+On 24 May 1986, Fazlul Karim died at the age of 81 years in his Jamal Khan Road residence at Chittagong.
 He was buried at the family graveyard at Harbang, Chakaria.